Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tu Cang - Photo 5.

-The male student received many compliments when he successfully transformed into the role of the young Armed Forces Hero Tu Cang - Photo: THUONG KHAI
+The male student received many compliments when he successfully transformed into the young role of Armed Forces Hero Tu Cang - Photo: THUONG KHAI

-This is a public service unit under the Department of Meritorious People (Ministry of Home Affairs) to care for, treat, rehabilitate and implement policies for seriously wounded soldiers in the Southern region.
+This is a public service unit under the Department of People with Merits (Ministry of Home Affairs) to care for, treat, rehabilitate and implement policies for seriously wounded soldiers in the Southern region.

 Mr. Tong Duc Binh - director of the center, said that the facility is currently providing health care for 46 wounded soldiers from more than 20 provinces and cities across the country.
 The wounded soldiers have gone through two periods: the period of fighting against the US and the period of protecting the southwestern border.